Sh0g0-1758/FLivGen/README.md

-# SyGen

-Synthetic Data Generation using a Federated Learning Framework.
+# FLivGen: Private Synthetic data generation on the FLY